quchen/factorio/space-age/achievements-brainstorming.mmap.md

 - Quality
     - Create a legendary Mk3 module
     - **Build it for life:** Create 10ⁿ quality {2..5} items in one hour
-    - Win the game without using any quality modules
+    - **Sticking to your quality:** Win the game without using any quality modules
 - Space platforms
     - Have 2ⁿ at the same time
     - **Orbital pollution:** Have 2ⁿ in orbit around a single planet